 Training and certification requirements for personal care attendants vary by state.
 Some states permit on-the-job training by a hospice or agency.
 Under this training method, personal care attendants work with registered nurses and experienced aides.
 They learn to interact with patients by assisting experienced caretakers in their duties.

 Other states require candidates to attend training programs and pass certification exams before they work with patients.
 These credentials are also needed for employment with agencies that accept Medicare and Medicaid payments.
 Most training options are certificates or associate's degree programs offered by community and technical colleges.
 Courses combine lectures in elderly care and CPR with hands-on training requirements.
-The National Association for Home Care and Hospice offers certification exams.
+Some of the subjects studied in personal care courses include:

 The class combines lectures and hands-on practice with simulators to train students to properly perform CPR.
 Students learn methods for clearing airway obstructions and how to use an AED (automated external defibrillator).
 They practice providing CPR to infants, adults and children as a solo responder and as a two-person team.
 Successfully completing the course prepares students for basic life support certification as either a heart saver or health care provider from the American Heart Association (AHA).